 We could potentially improve Special:ManageWiki/permissions by maybe making it possible to add at least one configuration variable to the main part of Special:ManageWiki/permissions before entering into group permission modification.
 We could add the ability to create custom rights within the $wgAvailableRights configuration, which, of course, would need to be vetted to adhere to the disallowed rights, etc. But, doing this would potentially allow adding one of the most requested configuration variables to ManageWiki, $wgRestrictionLevels.
 If we did this, we could also consider moving $wgImplicitGroups to Special:ManageWiki/permissions instead of Special:ManageWiki/settings, where it is now.
 We could also consider adding $wgRevokePermissions as another tab in group permission modification to be able to configure that for each group.
-Another thing we could consider is supporting the new $wgGroupInheritsPermissions (added in MediaWiki 1.38.0) to allow certain groups to automatically inherit permissions from another group.
+Another thing we could consider is supporting $wgGroupInheritsPermissions to allow certain groups to automatically inherit permissions from another group.
 We could also consider adding support for $wgGrantPermissions as well as $wgGrantPermissionGroups.

 We could potentially improve Special:ManageWiki/namespaces by making it possible to add multiple values for $wgNamespaceProtection, as that config supports an array for multiple values as well.
 Some extensions even set multiple by default, but because of the fact we don't support them, ManageWiki only supports one, and therefore, only one is in the install step of ManageWikiExtensions.
 An example of this is StructuredNavigation for the "Navigation" namespace.
 The extension has two namespace protection permissions: structurednav-edit and structurednav-create.
 However, since ManageWiki only supports one, it only sets structurednav-edit in the extension install step.
 Another thing we may want to consider is allowing some of the ManageWikiNamespaces additional settings to be modified for the special namespace if it would work to do.
 Currently, the special namespace is completely disallowing modification, and under certain circumstances, setting additional settings for it may be necessary, or at least useful.